Seahawks injuries: Tyler Lockett practices, Jadeveon Clowney out again, Ed Dickson reportedly back to IR

 Lockett was listed as a limited participant for the second straight day Thursday with signs continuing to point that he will be available.

 But defensive end Jadeveon Clowney sat for a second straight day with knee and hip injuries and was not seen on the field during the portion of practice open to the media.
-That’s in contrast to other days this year when Clowney has not practiced, when he had been visible.
+That’s in contrast to other days this year when Clowney has not practiced, but he had been visible.

 And a bigger issue came to light following practice: veteran tight end Ed Dickson’s season — and maybe Seattle career — could be over.